 I feel like I might be the A here because my stance caused unnecessary conflict, but at the same time, I don’t think it’s fair for the rest of us to be responsible for someone we didn’t invite.
 So, AITA?

 The best indicator of future behavior is past behavior.
-She's gotten sloppy drunk in the past and apparently needs a guardian when she does.
+She's gotten sloppy in the past and apparently needs a guardian when she does.
 I don't even understand why TF she wanted to invite M in the first place.

 But, if she wants to M to come, she needs to babysit M. Why should the rest of you babysit HER SIL??
 If she wants to enjoy a rare trip, don't suggest bringing sloppy drunks that need to be babysat.
 NTA.